HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_rest_v2_ai_analysis/wcm_rest_content_ai_analysis.md

 ### How to use REST with AI analyzer API for content
 #### Request Details

-Once you access WCM REST V2 API explorer, you can access below mentioned AI analyzer API endpoint.
+Once you access the WCM REST V2 API explorer, you can also access the following AI analyzer API endpoint.

 -   POST request to: